RTBHOUSE/techblog/_posts/2017-06-15-data-flow-part1.markdown

 ![image alt <>](/pics/df1-immutable-streams-arch.png)

-EDIT: A new <a href="/2018/12/10/data-flow-part2/">post</a> on this topic have just been published.
+EDIT: A new <a href="/2018/12/10/data-flow-part2/">post</a> on this topic has just been published.